< All Posts

 Nearest Neighborhood

-Advanced systems today, like Cigo Tracker, will utilize branch and bound in almost all cases, but when taken close up, or in shorter terms, may revert to the nearest neighborhood method.
+Advanced systems today, like Cigo Tracker, will utilize branch and bound in almost all cases.
+But when taken close up, or in shorter terms, may revert to the nearest neighborhood method.
 It will always depend on the need, the situation, and the driver.

 How AI & Route Optimization Software Solve TSP for Businesses